mitmproxy/mitmproxy/docs/src/content/overview-installation.md

 that everything remains current.

 As a general principle, mitmproxy does not "phone home" and consequently will not do any update checks.

+Note: mitmproxy requires UTF encoding - en_US, en_IN, or anything else to run.The user has to configure the terminal & environment properly for the same.